kendru/learn-cljs/content/section-2/lesson-11-looping.md

 # Lesson 11: Looping

-In the last lesson, we looked at ClojureScript's versions of we usually call branching control structure.
+In the last lesson, we looked at ClojureScript's versions of what we usually call branching control structure.
 However, we learned that things work a little bit different in ClojureScript compared to other languages that we may be used to - control structures are expressions rather than imperative controls.
 Now as we come to another fundamental topic - loops - we will learn that things are once again a bit different in ClojureScript.

 ---